-A smaller, desktop-sized version of its more industrial large-format 3D printers, this recent model from BCN is a dual extruder printer, which means it can use two different spools of material at once.
+A smaller, desktop-size version of its more industrial large-format 3D printers, this recent model from BCN is a dual extruder printer, which means it can use two different spools of material at once.

-That lets you either 3D print two copies of something at the same time, or use two different colors of material to create a multicolored 3D object.
-The build volume is also huge, at least compared to the simpler models listed above, at 420x300x200mm.
+That lets you either 3D-print two copies of something at the same time, or use two different colors of material to create a multicolored 3D object.
+The build volume is also huge, at least compared to the simpler models listed above, at 420 by 300 by 200mm.

 The build quality, menu system and bundled custom version of Cura (a 3D slicing software) are all excellent.
 But the instructions and documentation, at least in English, are thin, and the setup is nowhere near as plug-and-play as some of the simpler printers on this list.

-Note this leans more towards the industrial side than the consumer side, but if you need bigger volume, more speed or an easy easy way to create multimaterial or multicolor objects, it's something that could easily fit in your workshop, maker's lab or garage.
+Note this leans more toward the industrial side than the consumer marketplace, but if you need bigger volume, more speed or an easy easy way to create multimaterial or multicolor objects, it's something that could easily fit in your workshop, makers' lab or garage.

 What material should I use to print with?